Climate Jargon

 Plankton: Microscopic plants and animals floating in oceans or fresh water

-Plug-in Hybrid Electric Vehicle (PHEV): Hybrid vehicle with a small rechargeable battery that can be plugged in, but also runs on gasoline only
+Plug-in Hybrid Electric Vehicle (PHEV): Hybrid vehicle with a small rechargeable battery that can be plugged in, but also runs on gasoline

 PM10: Tiny air particles 10 micrometers (0.0004 inch) or smaller, that cause disease